mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

 # Create the echo service-specific pool

-1. Copy and paste the following JSON settings to create the sample pool configuration file for the `echo` services in, and save. the `echo-lb-pool.json` file:
+1. Copy and paste the following JSON settings to create the sample pool configuration file for the `echo` services in, and save, the `echo-lb-pool.json` file:

     ```json
     {
       "apiVersion": "V2",
-      "name": "echo-lb",
+      "name": "echo-lb-pool",
       "count": 1,
       "haproxy": {
         "frontends": [